andraspatka/Coding_theory/README.md

 # encode.py

-Creates a statistic of how many times each character appears in the input document.
-The created statistic is output to stdout and to out.txt
+Is a CLI for creating a statistic of how many times each character appears in the input document and encoding the input file using the Shannon-Fano or Huffman encoding.

 The following script can be invoked from the command line: